upkie/upkie/docs/spines.md

 user@upkie:upkie$ python -m mpc_balancer
 ```

-### Readonly mode {#readonly-mode}
+### Read-only mode {#readonly-mode}

-The pi3hat spine can run in readonly mode, which communicates with the actuators to read their state but won't send position commands.
+The pi3hat spine can run in read-only mode, which communicates with the actuators to read their state but won't send position commands.
 This is useful to run agents over real robot states:

 ```console
 user@upkie:~$ pi3hat_spine --readonly